Housing for older people

 Most schemes have some or all of the following facilities:

-- Communal lounge, where you can attend optional social activities, coffee mornings and other events; or just sit and relax by yourself or with neighbours
+- Communal lounge, which enables residents to hold optional social activities, coffee mornings and other events; or just sit and relax by yourself or with neighbours

 - Communal laundry and drying facilities are available for the exclusive use of residents in most of our schemes

 - Guest room, where your friends or relatives can stay for a nightly charge

 - Communal gardens, which we ensure are maintained to a high standard so that you can enjoy them to the full

 - Mobility scooter storage is available at a small charge.
 Please check with us for further details and availability.
 For safety, scooters can’t be stored in communal areas or within individual properties.